Thomascountz/Thomascountz.github.io_old/_portfolio/2_project.md

   end

   context "with valid login information followed by logout" do
-    it 'rerenders the form with an alert message' end
+    it 'rerenders the homepage with an alert message' end

 ...